harmiksardar/ui-automation/README.md

 WebdriverIO documentation is excellent (similar to Cypress')

-But I'm liking Cypress more and more...
+But I'm liking Cypress more and more...and pairing Cypress with Applitools is plain joy!!